jminnier/simulation_notes/README.md

 Givens, G. H. and Hoeting, J. A. (2013).
 Simulation and Monte Carlo Integration.
 In Computational Statistics (eds G. H. Givens and J. A. Hoeting). doi:10.1002/9781118555552.ch6

 - [book](https://onlinelibrary.wiley.com/doi/book/10.1002/9781118555552); [chapter 6 link](https://onlinelibrary.wiley.com/doi/10.1002/9781118555552.ch6#)
-- introduces Monte Carlo methods
+- introduces Monte Carlo methods and sampling methods in the context of statistics and probability distributions

 ## Other references